Unemployment headed down in Georgia

 Altogether, 69% of the jobs Georgia lost in March and April 2020 have come back.

-Meanwhile, Butler defended Gov. Brian Kemp’s decision last week to cut off supplemental federal unemployment benefits to out-of-work Georgians effective June 26.
+Meanwhile, Butler defended Gov. Brian Kemp’s decision last week (week of May 9) to cut off supplemental federal unemployment benefits to out-of-work Georgians effective June 26.

-In making that announcement last week, the governor argued the $300-per-week federal checks are acting as a disincentive for unemployed Georgians to return to work.
+In making that announcement last week (week of May 9), the governor argued the $300-per-week federal checks are acting as a disincentive for unemployed Georgians to return to work.

 According to Butler, 82% of Georgians now receiving unemployment benefits earned less than $20,000 annually in their prior jobs.
 Counting the federal benefits, those same people are now receiving an equivalent salary of $28,808 by staying home, Butler said.